RedSQL/redsql.github.io/README.md

 If You want to, You can help me with my dumpster land by making it better! (e.g getting rid of typos, improving design if you will and etc.) To contribute, simply fork and open PR for merge with your improvements to my crappy code or site!

 # License
-This project is licensed under WTFPLv2.
+This project is licensed under MIT License.
 See LICENSE [here](https://github.com/RedSQL/redsql.github.io/blob/master/LICENSE).